sdanilchenko/bank-account-sample-app/README.md

-# bank-account-test
+# Sample setup of Backbone, Handlebars, jQuery, RequireJS, lodash
-Test task - Bank account management.
-Backbone, Handlebars, jQuery, RequireJS, lodash
+Simple bank account registration 3-step form.

 Run the app:  `npm start`.
 This will install required dependencies and open page in the browser.